 - Coordinating infrastructure updates and support with MIT’s IS&T department.

 We always welcome new volunteers.
-If you are interested or have any questions, please email firstname.lastname@example.org.
+If you are interested or have any questions, please email the Committee at firstname.lastname@example.org.
 Recent graduates and current undergraduates are especially encouraged to attend.
-Please contact the committee chair, Jessie Stickgold-Sarah '96 (email@example.com), if you wish to attend.
+Please contact either of the committee co-chairs, Bob Xavier '87 at email@example.com, or Bob Ferrara '67 at firstname.lastname@example.org if you wish to join and/or attend.

 FSILG Network Information

-FSILGs are required to designate at least one current undergraduate member as their Network Contact.
+Also, FSILGs with alumni-operated houses are required to designate at least one current undergraduate member as their Network Contact.
 The Network Contact serves as liaison with MIT IS&T for troubleshooting network problems and provides access to network equipment when needed.
-As of March 2016, Network Contacts are designated using the FCI Contact List, which is accessed at http://fsilg.coop.
-If no one is designated as a Network Contact, the default person for this role is the undergraduate house manager.
+As of March 2016, Network Contacts are designated using the FCI Contact List, which is accessed at fsilg.coop.
+If no one is designated as a Network Contact, the undergraduate house manager is the default.